Mickael-Klein/OCR-P3/Backend/chatop/README.md

 4. Access the Swagger-ui to explore and test the API, the url to access it is : `http://localhost:3001/swagger-ui.html` if you run the application locally and did not change the running server port.

-5. You can also use Postman to test API calls, Postman collection can be found in the `/Backend/Resources/postman` folder.
+5. You can also use Postman to test API calls, Postman collection can be found in the `/Backend/Resources/postman` folder. (you will need to remove bearer token from authorisation header for login and register endpoints, and copy a correct jwt send back by the server after authentication for all the other endpoints)

 6. You can clone the Front-End Angular application [here](https://github.com/OpenClassrooms-Student-Center/Developpez-le-back-end-en-utilisant-Java-et-Spring), follow its installation and running process, and then make it work with your API.